strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

-If you would prefer to be able to type `rawaccel quake`, as I do, rather than the slightly more cumbersome `rawaccel-switch quake`, you will need to follow a different set of installation instructions, and then slightly tweak the source code of the Batch script by yourself.
+If you would prefer to be able to type `rawaccel quake`, as I do, rather than the slightly more cumbersome `rawaccel-switch quake`, you will need to follow a different set of installation instructions.
+Then you will need to slightly tweak the source code of the Batch script by yourself.

-Alternatively, you can simply rename `rawaccel-switch.cmd` to something else that is more simple, like `raps.cmd`, and then you will be able to type `raps quake` on the CLI instead.
-This works, but if you want to use `rawaccel` as the command it would not because of the existence of `rawaccel.exe` in the RawAccel program directory.
-In that case, typing `rawaccel quake` on the CLI will run `rawaccel.exe`, rather than RawAccel Profile Switcher.
+Alternatively, you can simply rename `rawaccel-switch.cmd` to something else that is more simple, like `raps.cmd`, and then you would be able to type `raps quake` on the CLI instead.
+This works, but if you want to use `rawaccel` as the command, it would not.
+This is because of the existence of the `rawaccel.exe` GUI application in the RawAccel program directory.
+In that case, typing `rawaccel quake` on the CLI will run `rawaccel.exe`, rather than RawAccel Profile Switcher's `rawaccel.cmd`.

-To set up the command as `rawaccel` then, you will need to extract `rawaccel-switch.zip` into a separate directory that is unique and different from the RawAccel program directory.
+To set up the command as `rawaccel` then, you will need to extract `rawaccel-switch.zip` into a separate directory that is unique and different to your RawAccel program directory.
 Then, rename `rawaccel-switch.cmd` to `rawaccel.cmd`.
 Now there are no conflicts with `rawaccel.exe`, because it exists in a different directory.

-Your RawAccel Profile Switcher directory should now look like this:
+So your RawAccel Profile Switcher directory should now look like this:

 ![RawAccelProfileSwitcherDir](images/RawAccelProfileSwitcherDir.png)

-Next, you will need to edit your `Path` environment variable to point to the RawAccel Profile Switcher directory that you have just created, NOT the RawAccel program directory.
-This way, you ensure the `rawaccel.cmd` command will become available on your CLI, rather than the `rawaccel.exe` application that exists within the RawAccel program directory.
+Next, you will need to edit your `Path` system environment variable to point it to your RawAccel Profile Switcher directory.
+This is the one that you have just created, NOT your RawAccel program directory.
+That way, you ensure that the `rawaccel.cmd` command will become available on your CLI, rather than the `rawaccel.exe` GUI application that exists within your RawAccel program directory.

-For instructions of how to edit the `Path` environment variable, just follow the same instructions in the [How to install](#how-to-install) section of the Guide.
-But instead of using the RawAccel program directory, use the RawAccel Profile Switcher directory, as demonstrated in the screenshot below.
+For instructions on how to edit your `Path` system environment variable, just follow the same instructions given in the [How to install](#how-to-install) section of the Guide.
+But, again, rather than using the path of your RawAccel program directory, use the path of your RawAccel Profile Switcher directory instead, as demonstrated in the screenshot below.
 Again, make sure that this corresponds to your particular RawAccel Profile Switcher directory; do not simply copy the example directory that is used in the screenshot.

 ![EditPathSeparate](images/EditPathSeparate.png)

-Finally, right-click on `rawaccel.cmd` within the RawAccel Profile Switcher directory and choose `Edit`.
+Finally, right-click on the `rawaccel.cmd` file found within your RawAccel Profile Switcher directory and choose `Edit`.
 This should bring up a text editor with the source code of the Batch script for editing.
-Since your Batch script does not live within the RawAccel program directory, you will need to tell it where your RawAccel program directory is.
+Since under these modified instructions your Batch script does not live within your RawAccel program directory anymore, you will now need to tell it where your RawAccel program directory is.
-To do this, change the line near the top from:
+To do this, simply change the line near the top from:

     set RawAccelDir=%~dp0

 to

     set RawAccelDir=<RawAccelProgramDir>

 where `<RawAccelProgramDir>` is your particular RawAccel program directory, as demonstrated in the screenshot below.
 Once again, make sure that this corresponds to your particular RawAccel program directory; do not simply copy the example directory that is used in the screenshot.

 ![EditScript](images/EditScript.png)